NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Air Leakage: Units**

-The unit of measure for the air leakage.
-Required when air leakage value is provided.
+The unit of measure for the air leakage if providing a numeric air leakage value.

 - **Name:** ``air_leakage_units``
 - **Type:** ``Choice``